 Bone Grafting – The Requirement and the Procedure

 Dental implants are one of the best tooth restoration methods in dentistry.
 The jaw bone has to be thick and lengthy enough to place an implant within it.
 Bone grafting is done when the patient does not have a healthy jaw bone.
 The process builds the jaw bone to make it suitable for the placement of the implant.
 It takes several months for the built bone to fuse with natural bone.
 Sedatives and local anesthetics will be required during the bone grafting process.

-Both off-the-shelf materials and own bones can be used for the restoration of the lost jaw bone.
-The process involves placement of these materials over the bone and use of titanium screws for fixing them.
+Both off-the-shelf materials and your own bone can be used for the restoration of the lost jaw bone.
+The process involves the placement of these materials over the bone and the use of titanium screws for fixing them.
 The treatment may cause soreness and some discomfort in patients which may last for few days after which the gums perfectly feel normal.
-Bone grafting helps in maintaining the natural size of the jaw bone and allows for the placement of Dental implants.
+Bone grafting helps in maintaining the natural size of the jaw bone and allows for the placement of dental implants.
 The success rate of the procedure is high.
 Perfectly placed dental implants can enhance the benefits of the bone grafting process.